-The enigmatic French striker was recruited by Paul Fairclough from Rushden and Diamonds in 2001 as one half of a double signing that also included Simon Wormull.
-Sigere contributed goals to help Boro’s league and Trophy campaign, despite being a tad slow to adjust to life at Broadhall Way.
+Jean-Michel Sigere is the enigmatic French striker recruited by Paul Fairclough from Rushden & Diamonds in 2001; one half of a double signing.
+Also in at the same time as Siggy was Simon Wormull, if that’s relevant to you?
+The forward was banging in the goals (sporadically?) to help our league and Trophy campaign.
+But he was maybe a tad slow to adjust to life at Broadhall Way.

 Siggy started to show his best in 2002; scoring perhaps one of the finest goals ever seen at Broadhall Way.
 Shame it was against Barnet in March of that year, eh?
 And for those all-important small wins, he also had the achievement of having the longest name since Leo Fortune-West and Jamie Barnwell-Edinboro’.
 He soon fell out of favour at Broadhall Way, however; one that was deploying a rotation policy with Neil Illman et al.

 In December 2002, JMS moved to rivals Margate after failing to get enough match time and putting in a subsequent transfer request.

 Jean-Michel Sigere: After Boro’